puppetmaster-/tetrapack/README.md

 ```

 ### [Music](https://github.com/puppetmaster-/tetrapack/blob/master/src/sound/music.rs)
 Can be used as background music.
-The music is faded in and faded out when stopped manually.
+The music is faded in and faded out when stopped manually.<br>
 Can be configured with a repeat interval.
 ```rust
 // play music.ogg and repeat it after 300 seconds